livestock-services/LSC-Consultants-Portal-API/README.md

-# LSC-Consultants-Portal-API
+# livestock-api
-API for queries from Consultants Portal
+A REST API for various requests, using Express.js and MongoDB.